mahendrapaipuri/ceems/website/docs/deployments/guide.md

 [provided in the CEEMS repo](https://github.com/mahendrapaipuri/ceems/blob/main/etc/nvidia-dcgm-exporter/counters.csv), which enables more profiling metrics than the default one.

-By default DCGM exporter runs without any authentication and it is desirable to run it behind basic auth.
-DCGM exporter supports same web configuration file as CEEMS exporter and hence, same web configuration can be used for the both exporters.
+By default, DCGM exporter runs without any authentication and it is desirable to run it behind basic auth.
+DCGM exporter supports the same web configuration file as CEEMS exporter and hence, the same web configuration can be used for both exporters.
 Assuming the web configuration file is installed as `/etc/dcgm-exporter/web-config.yml`, it can be passed to the DCGM exporter using environment variable `DCGM_EXPORTER_WEB_CONFIG_FILE`.